 Why do you continue with this craziness?
 It’s not going anywhere.
 You’re wasting your time.

-I slammed the laptop shut and busied myself with chores.
+After sitting there several minutes with no answers, I slammed the laptop shut and busied myself with chores.
 At least I could do something right.
-After an hour the laundry was done, the dishes were put away and I was ready to pick up my youngest from school.
+An hour later, the laundry was done, the dishes were put away and I was ready to pick up my youngest from school.
 And I was on time, a tiny miracle all by itself.